Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Introduction

-Moreover, with denoising, the classification task becomes far easier, enabling the use of lightweight site-specific models such as feedforward networks or matched filter hybrids.
-These compact classifiers match the accuracy of larger CNNs while cutting latency by up to five times and parameter count by more than an order of magnitude, making them practical for arrays with thousands of qubits.
-Equally important, we propose the readout pipeline to overlap classification with image acquisition.
-By pipelining these stages, classification adds only once to total latency rather than every cycle, eliminating it as a recurring bottleneck as shown in Figure~\ref{fig:GAN}(b).
-Pipelining of readout denoising and classification enables room for using sophisticated ML models that can maintain high accuracy with low SNR to reduce readout time.
+Moreover, with denoising, amplifying the signal, the classification task becomes far easier, enabling the use of lightweight site-specific classifier models such as feedforward networks, matched-filter networks, or their hybrids \cite{kent2025efficientmeasurementneutralatomqubits}.
+These compact classifiers match the accuracy of larger CNNs~\cite{phuttitarn2023enhanced} while cutting latency by up to five times and parameter count by more than an order of magnitude, making them practical for arrays with thousands of qubits.
+Furthermore, we propose a readout architecture with a pipelined denoising and classification, so that they are not in the critical path.
+This opens the door to using sophisticated ML denoising and classification algorithms running on classical accelerators~\cite{nvidia_nvqlink}.

-Finally, by making the denoising model fully convolutional, the same network trained on small calibration arrays seamlessly generalizes to larger lattices, maintaining per-site inference cost nearly constant as system size grows.
-This is crucial as generating fully occupied qubit lattices can be slow experimentally due to slow loading.
+Finally, by making the denoising model fully convolutional, the same network trained on small calibration arrays seamlessly generalizes to larger lattices, maintaining a nearly constant per-site inference cost as the system size grows.
+This is crucial as generating training data for fully occupied qubit lattices can be slow experimentally due to slow loading of atoms on current systems.
+Our evaluations show that this combination of denoising with GAN and a lightweight classifier, such as a shallow Feed Forward Neural Network (FNN), delivers significant gains.
+At exposure times of $1.5~\rm ms$, GANDALF reduces readout error by $2.8\times$ compared to CNN baselines~\cite{phuttitarn2023enhanced}.
+The dataset we use is imperfect, and we expect higher-quality data to be available in the near future.
+Therefore, to understand the best-case improvements bu using denoising, we create a dataset generated via confidence-based filtering and observe sub-1\% inaccuracy even at the shortest duration of $1.5~\rm ms$.
+This highlights the effectiveness of our approach in reducing readout duration close to millisecond region for Cesium~(Cs) atom arrays.